kaikramer/keystore-explorer/README.md

     $ ./gradlew clean build

+This runs the unit tests and compiles a new `kse.jar` into `build/libs`.
+You can then update an existing KSE installation by replacing its kse.jar with this one.

 The `build.gradle` file contains further instructions for building the platform specific distribution packages.
+In a nutshell:

+For the ZIP package:

+    $ ./gradlew zip

+For the Windows installer:

+    $ ./gradlew nsis

+For the MacOS application:

+    $ ./gradlew appbundler

 ## Contributing